maparrar/torre_docs/README.md

 ## Versions

 ### 1.0:
-- Load my Genome with Current Skills and Want to Develop Skills from torre.co
+- Load my Genome with Current stregths from torre.co
 - Load the available jobs from torre.co and the skills required
-- Load from learn_server (mock server) the acedemies to improve the desired skills
 - Basic styling

 ### 2.0:
-- Show my skills, jobs and desired skills graphically
+- Show my stregths and jobs' skills

 ### 3.0:
 - Graphical controls